 Natural enemies of major cotton insect pests occurred for the duration of this study.
 During mid June 1997, thrips were present when predators included imported fire ants, spiders, and pirate bugs.
 The ants were most abundant, and as their populations increased on 1 July, there were significantly higher numbers in the rye/no-till treatment than in the rye/disk and the monocrop/disk treatments (Table 1).
-That trend continued throughout the growing season.Ruberson and Phatak (1997) also reported higher imported fire ant populations in conservation tillage plots than in conventional-tilled plots.
+That trend continued throughout the growing season.
+Ruberson and Phatak (1997) also reported higher red imported fire ant populations in conservation tillage plots than in conventional-tilled plots.
 Spiders were next in abundance, and there were differences among treatments on 29 June with higher numbers in the monocrop/disk when aldicarb was applied (Table 2).
 Spider populations peaked on 14 July at 14 per 10 m row with no differences in population density among treatments.

-Other predaceous arthropods detected included bigeved bugs, lady beetles, hooded beetles, and pirate bugs.
-These predators became more abundant in July as the cotton bollworm eggs, small larvae, and aphids became available as prev.
-Bigeved bugs appeared to have lower population density in the rye/no-till treatment than in two of the disked treatments on 8 July (Table 3).
+Other predaceous arthropods detected included bigeyed bugs, lady beetles, hooded beetles, and pirate bugs.
+These predators became more abundant in July as the cotton bollworm eggs, small larvae, and aphids became available as prey.
+Bigeyed bugs appeared to have lower population density in the rye/no-till treatment than in two of the disked treatments on 8 July (Table 3).
 The bigeyed bug is one of the most abundant predators in cotton production in South Carolina (Greene 1995).
 It is important to determine the reason for this difference in population density.
-Interestingly, population trends of bigeved bugs were inversely related to those of the imported fire ant.
-Although differences among densities of cotton bollworm eggs on 15 July were not significant for treatments or the interaction, fewer eggs were observed in the disked plots than in the notill plots (J. A. DuRant, pers. communication).
+Interestingly, population trends of bigeyed bugs were inversely related to those of the imported fire ant.
+Although differences among densities of eggs on 15 July were not significant for treatments or the interaction, fewer eggs were observed in the disked plots than in the no-till plots (J. A. DuRant, pers. communication).
 Bigeyed bugs appear to have had more of an impact on bollworm egg populations in the disked plots.
 Population density of lady beetles was similar on 8 July in all treatments.
 On 21 July, there was some indication that lady beetle populations were higher in rye/no-till plots where aldicarb was not applied than in monocrop/no-till where aldicarb was applied.
 Observations were that lady beetle population density was somewhat dependent upon population density of cotton bollworm eggs and cotton aphids.
 Hooded beetles were more abundant in the monocrop/disk (no aldicarb) than in the rye no-till (aldicarb) on 8 July.
 On 14 July, hooded beetles were more abundant in the rye/disk (no aldicarb) than in the rye/no-till (aldicarb).
 These predators were often more abundant in the disked treatments.
-Pirate bugs were detected on 8 and 21 July with highly variable numbers among treatments.
-There were more pirate bugs in the rye/no-till treatment than in the two disked treatments to which aldicarb was applied (Table 4).
+Pirate bugs were detected on 8 and 21 July with highly variable numbers among treatmnets and no clear trend in population density (Table 4).

 Insect parasitism was detected from collections of lepidopterous larvae during mid August.
 Parasitic wasps included Copidosoma truncatellum which attacked the soybean looper, Meteorus autographae which attacked fall armyworm, and Cotesia marginiventris which attacked the cotton bollworm.
-Incidence of parasitism was 11.1% of all lepidopterans.
+Incidence of parasitism was 11.1%.